PharmRJ/prplx/pharmrjSite/content/posts/ear-we-go.md

 title: Ear We Go👂
 date: 2024-01-13
 draft: false
 description: "It is an exciting time in Community Pharmacy with the launch of 7 New Pharmacy First Services.
-My thoughts on ear examination and Otoscopes"
+Here are some links to some useful resources to help get up to speed"
 image: images/ears.jpeg
 imageAltAttribute: An image of a spider and it's exoskeloton in an ear canal
 tags:
-   - otoscope
+   - clinical examination
    - ear
    - pharmacy
 ---